mbrooker/mbrooker-blog/_posts/2023-05-10-open-closed.md

 Coordinated omission and misleading benchmark results aren't even the most important thing about open loop systems.
 In my mind, the most important thing to understand is *congestive collapse*.
 Probably the simplest version to understand has to do with client behavior, specifically timeouts and retries.
 The open loop model is optimistic.
 In the real world of timeouts and retries, its optimistic to believe that jobs arrive independently of job completions.
 Indeed, even if the underlying arrival rate is Poisson, there is also some additional rate of traffic that arrives due to timeouts.

 Let's go back to our bimodal example from earlier, and look at the queue length over the simulation time for the open and closed cases.
-As expected, the closed cases drive shorter queues, and the open case's latency is driven by the queue growing and shrinking as long server-side latencies drive short periods where requests are coming in faster than they can be served.
+As expected, the closed cases drive shorter queues, and the open case's latency is driven by the queue growing and shrinking as long server-side latency drives short periods where requests are coming in faster than they can be served.

 ![](/blog/images/oc_bimod_qlen.png)